All Episodes

 How would you characterize the Washington Post piece?

-Governor Romney, did you really terrorize, bully, threaten, taunt, mock, make fun of, yell at, laugh at, humiliate.
+Governor Romney, did you really terrorize, bully, threaten, taunt, mock, make fun of, yell at, laugh at, humiliate this presumed blonde-headed gay guy?

-And they describe some that uh well, you just say to yourself that back in high school, you know, I did some dumb things.
+They talk about the fact that I played a lot of pranks in high school, and they described some that, well, you just say to yourself that back in high school, you know, I did some dumb things, and if anybody was hurt by that or offended, why obviously I apologize.

-Okay, so you apologize for it.
+Okay, so he apologized for it.

-This article, in my humble opinion, governor, is put out to show that you grew up in an intolerant environment.
+Killmead said, Governor, in a situation like this, and everybody's talking about gay rights, same-sex marriage, this article, in my humble opinion, Governor, is put out to show that you grew up in an intolerant environment.

-Do you think that uh characterizes you properly?
+Do you think that characterizes you properly?

 No, of course not.